thatVargas/thatvargas.github.io/_posts/2018-02-25-computational-creativity.md

 ---
 layout: post
-title: "Public Humanities - DH walks into a bar..."
+title: "Computational Creativity - Are friends electric?"
 ---

 <span style="display:block;text-align:center">![ A stylized image of the side of a building, in which part of the wall is painted to look like a books on a shelf.](/images/public-humanities.jpg "Credit:https://www.flickr.com/photos/andrevanbortel/3745527869")</span>